-125. Person permitting unlawful sexual intercourse with young person on premises and who induces or knowingly permits any person under the age of 17 years to be in or upon the premises for the purposes of having unlawful sexual intercourse with another person is guilty of a crime.
+125. Person permitting penetrative sexual abuse of child or young person on premises and who induces or knowingly permits any person under the age of 17 years to be in or upon the premises for the purposes of having unlawful sexual intercourse with another person is guilty of a crime.